 Its Tuesday evening.
 I am listening to Halestorm on Shuffle/Repeat from Pixel.
 If I didn’t pick an artist to do this with, Pixel would be a schizophrenic mess.
 I could potentially go from Halestorm to a Classical concert to Black Sabbath to 45 Grave to Kenny Wayne Shepherd and even more.
 Just a touch too wild for me.
 So, I picked Lzzy and her boys to rock my headphones.

 This past weekend was Austin WitchFest.
 It was quite an interesting event.
-When Shadow and I got there, it was raining and somewhat cold.
-Shadow packed for a potential change in the weather.
+When I got there, it was raining and somewhat cold.
+Others had packed for a potential change in the weather.
 Me?
 I read the “forecast” of partly sunny and low 70F temps, and came in a t-shirt and jeans.
 I had brought my cloak with me, but had opted to leave it at her apartment after reading the forecast.
 Yeah, bad on me.
-Once the rain died down, Shadow’s umbrella did not want to close, so I wound up carrying the open umbrella for the rest of the time we were there.
-At times, I felt like I was at the bus stop with the Totoro. 🙂

 There were plenty of vendors, a handful of workshops, and even some music being played by a band at one point.
 Figuring on the weather that greeted us on our arrival, I thought that the turnout would be fairly low.
 Instead it was nearly the opposite.
 The longer the day went, the more people it seemed came out to the event.
 Were they all Witches?
 Were they all Pagans?
 Well, I can saw that not all were Witches.
 I know of at least two Druids that were there (myself included in that count).
 As for the Pagan side of things…I couldn’t really say yes or no. There was no poll being conducted at the door, and frankly I don’t think anyone would have cared one way or the other.
 And to really be blunt, I don’t think it really matters.